robot-education/robot-handbook/website/design/sketch-constraints/sketch-constraints.md

 ---

 # Sketch Constraints
 This tutorial provides a visual guide to the behavior of various constraints.
-Although the constraint icons and shortcuts are for onshape, the selections and behaviors are generally applicable to all CAD software.
+Although the constraint icons and shortcuts are for Onshape, the selections and behaviors are generally applicable to all CAD software.

 ## {{coincident_title}}
 The coincident constraint is used to make points touch other entities.
 The available modes are:
 * Two points - the points become touching.
-:::{animation} CoincidentPointToPointScene.mp4
+:::{animation} CoincidentPointsScene.mp4
 :autoplay:
 Applying {{coincident}} to points
 :::

 * A point and a line, circle or arc - the point becomes inline with the path of the line, circle, or arc.

-:::{animation} CoincidentPointToLineScene.mp4
+:::{animation} CoincidentPointLineScene.mp4
 :autoplay:
 Applying {{coincident}} to a point and a line or circle
 :::